Yoto Player vs Yoto Mini: Which one should you get?

 What is a Yoto Mini player?

 Yoto has created the perfect modern-day children’s audio player.
-We love the Yoto player in our house so when we heard that a smaller, more compact version of Yoto’s loved audio player was released, we knew we had to buy it.
+We love the Yoto player in our house so when we heard that the Yoto Mini, a smaller, more compact version of Yoto’s loved audio player was released, we knew we had to buy it.

 Yoto mini bundle